-Home Resources Bowstring Bowstring Eye: Types, Placement & Bow Performance
+Home Resources Bowstring Bowstring Eye: Types, Placement & Performance

 Bowstring

 The bowstring eye is the small hole or notch cut into the tip of each limb on a traditional recurve bow or longbow.
-It anchors the bowstring securely to the bow, making it possible to draw and fire effectively.
-Without a properly shaped eye, the string cannot seat correctly, which undermines every aspect of bow performance.
+It anchors the bowstring securely so the bow can be drawn and released cleanly.
+Without a correctly shaped eye, the string cannot seat properly — and every aspect of bow performance suffers as a result.

 What the Bowstring Eye Does

-• Anchors the string to both limb tips so the bow can be drawn and released cleanly.
+• Anchors the string to both limb tips for a clean draw and release.

-• Allows the string loop to seat around the tip, helping maintain limb shape and reduce warping over time.
+• Helps the string loop maintain limb shape and reduce warping over time.

-• Provides a fixed point for accessories such as string silencers or dampeners.
+• Provides a fixed attachment point for accessories such as string silencers or dampeners.

 Types of Bowstring Eyes

-• Grooved: A shallow groove guides the string into place and reduces friction between the string and limb, improving energy transfer.
+• Grooved: A shallow groove guides the string into place and reduces friction, improving energy transfer.

-• Rounded: A simple circular hole drilled into the limb tip — straightforward to manufacture and widely used on entry-level bows.
+• Rounded: A simple circular hole drilled into the limb tip — straightforward to manufacture and common on entry-level bows.

-• Slotted: Similar to a grooved eye but shallower; the slot keeps the string aligned without as much material removed from the limb.
+• Slotted: Similar to a grooved eye but shallower; the slot keeps the string aligned while removing less material from the limb.

 • Rectangular: An elongated opening that accommodates a thicker string, which can improve durability and extend string life.